-With the final day wrapping up, our team presented our product to the company, to great success.
+With the final day wrapping up, our team presented our product to the company, with great success.
 Five days were very well spent!

 The end result

 The end result of this Hackathon was an experience that fit the criteria of the three key problems and more.
-The experience we presented not only functions, but it has also been built in such a way that there is a huge opportunity to expand it into a fully functioning platform, as well as a chrome extension.
+The experience we presented not only functions but has also been built in such a way that there is a huge opportunity to expand it into a fully functioning platform and a chrome extension.